-The Waddesdon Bequest is now displayed in Room 2a, a magnificent new gallery funded by The Rothschild Foundation.
-Together with Rooms 1 and 2, it now forms part of a suite of ground-floor galleries documenting the history of collecting and its relationship with taste, knowledge and the growth of the British Museum.
+The Waddesdon Bequest is now displayed on the groud floor in Room 2a, a new gallery funded by The Rothschild Foundation.
+With Rooms 1 and 2, it forms part of a suite of galleries that document the history of collecting and its relationship with knowledge, taste and the expansion of the British Museum.

 In the press

 ‘an unrivalled collection of precious baroque and Renaissance objects’

 ‘a beautifully restored space... glittering, exquisite objects’